DETAILED ACTION

 In regards to claim 4, Pettersen discloses that the robot comprises an accessory, or a connection point for an accessory, attached to the robot.
 Note that Pettersen teaches that the robot may include different tools or accessories including sensors, cameras or manipulators (items 14).

-In regards to claim 9, Pettersen discloses that the battery modules(s) is interchangeable so that it can be replaced with another battery module when necessary, since the battery or batteries of the device are capable of being replaced/exchanged.
+In regards to claim 9, Pettersen discloses that the battery modules(s) are interchangeable so that it can be replaced with another battery module when necessary, since the battery or batteries of the device are capable of being replaced/exchanged.

 In regards to claim 10, Pettersen discloses that the diameter of the robot is substantially constant across the joint modules, wherein the diameter of the series of links and joint modules are preferably approximately equal and wherein the diameter of the robot is preferably substantially constant along its length.
 Pettersen illustrates embodiments with substantially consistent diameter through the modules and joints as shown in figure 5.